yngvark/pr-qa/qa.md

 ... that I use when I'm doing QA.

 Motivation: Instead of having to explain the same concepts all the time, I want to refer to them here.

+**Note:** This is my subjective opinion, but I'm always open for discussion on any of these points.

 ## Reduce complexity / K.I.S.S